MPs file 19 questions on SingHealth cyber attack

 The Minister for Health and the Minister for Communications and Information will speak on the issue in a ministerial statement - which is longer and more substantive than the usual reply to an MP's question.

-It is among two such statements slated for Monday's sitting, according to the order paper issued by Parliament on Friday (Aug 3).
+It is among two such statements slated for Monday's sitting, according to the order paper issued by Parliament yesterday.

 There will also be a statement by the Minister for Defence on the findings of a review following the death in April of 19-year-old full-time national serviceman Dave Lee from heat injury.